-Asset Holdings Currently Council has 157 lots classified Operational Land including:

-those held as properties designated for potential future development; and

-those improved with buildings under the care and control of Council's Facilities and Services Group.
+Asset Holdings Currently Council has 157 lots classified Operational Land including: those held as properties designated for potential future development; and those improved with buildings under the care and control of Council's Facilities and Services Group.
 Of these 157 lots, 38 are under the management of the Strategic Property Team with 24 considered as 'Active' development lots (currently under some form of development/consent activity).
 The remaining 14 are considered as 'Inactive' development sites (no current or planned development/consent activity).
 Desired Level of Service Statement Not applicable as the Active parcels form part of the Strategic Property development land bank.
 Available Data Operational Property Register.

-Last Condition Not applicable as the improved Active parcels (namely the library and Administration buildings in Raymond Terrace

-Survey maintained by the Facilities and Services Group) are free of major improvements.

-Active Sites Karuah

-210 -262 Tarean Road - 7 lots Modowie
+Last Condition Survey Not applicable as the improved Active parcels (namely the library and Administration buildings in Raymond Terrace maintained by the Facilities and Services Group) are free of major improvements.
+Active Sites Karuah • 210 -262 Tarean Road - 7 lots Medowie 795 Medowie Road - 1 lot 3 Industrial Road - 1 lot Raymond Terrace 112 Adelaide Street - 1 lot 50 William Street - 1 lot 7A Bourke Street - 1 lot 18A Sturgeon Street - 1 partial lot 116 Adelaide Street - 1 partial lot Salamander Bay 155 Salamander Way - 1 lot Soldiers Point

-Medowie 705 Madawia Daad 14 lat

-795 Medowie Road - 1 lot 3 Industrial Road - 1 lot

-Raymond Terrace

-112 Adelaide Street - 1 lot

-50 William Street - 1 lot

-7A Bourke Street - 1 lot

-18A Sturgeon Street - 1 partial lot

-116 Adelaide Street - 1 partial lot

-Salamander Bay

-155 Salamander Way - 1 lot

-Soldiers Point

-2 Bagnall Avenue - 1 lot Williamtown 178 Cabbage Tree Road - 1 lot 282-282B and 398 Cabbage Tree Road - 4 lots Main Findings None of the Operational Lands have above ground or major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unforced.
-More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.
+2 Bagnall Avenue - 1 lot Williamtown 178 Cabbage Tree Road - 1 lot 282-282B and 398 Cabbage Tree Road - 4 lots Main Findings None of the Operational Lands have above ground or major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.